xikun1/A-State-Grounded-Framework-for-Progress-Aware-Question-Answering/README.md

 The controlled profiling configuration reported in the paper used an NVIDIA RTX 3090 24 GB, a 16-core CPU, 64 GB RAM, and batch size 1.
 The implementation does not require identical hardware.

-## Reported results

-`results/reported_metrics/` contains reported aggregate metrics used for table/figure generation.
-These CSV files are not raw per-request results.
-Evaluation scripts require explicit inputs and write newly computed outputs to paths selected by the user.

 ## Data availability

 Third-party datasets remain subject to their respective release and license terms and are not redistributed in this repository.
 The author-verified normalized UE5 replay records used in the reported offline replay evaluation are included under `UE5_24_sequences_480_requests/`.
 UE5 project files, 3D assets, textures, audio, Marketplace assets, and executables remain outside the scope of this research-code release.